thooton/jc/README.md

     // Create a C/C++ function as a JS value. const pow_fn = (int v) -> static int {
-        // JS interpolation: insert a JS value into C code. return ${expr};
+        // JS interpolation: insert a JS value into C/C++ code. return ${expr};
     };
     // Return it.